nutboltu/system-design-primer-site/content/database/1-rdbms.md

 ---
-title: 'Relational database management system (RDBMS)'
+title: 'Relational database'
-metaTitle: 'Relational database management system (RDBMS)'
+metaTitle: 'Relational database'
 metaDescription: 'This is the meta description'
 ---